tayapro/just-works/README.md

 ## User stories
 ### As a **first time user**

+- I want to easily understand the primary objective of the website.
+- I want to find pet care tips and advices.
+- I want to be entertained.
+- I want to easily find subscribe option.

+### As a **returning** and a **frequent user**

 - I want to easily navigate the website.
-- I want to find helpful pet care tips and advice.
+- I want to see structured life hacks with sections for Material, Duration, and Instructions.
-- I want to I want to easily find subscribe option.
+- I want to feel welcomed on HEPY website.

-### As a **returning** and a **frequent user**

-- I want to access and view the menu quickly and easily.
+- I want to see testimonials.
-- I want to receive lifehacks by email.
+- I want to make sure I don't get lost on this website.

 # Features
 ## Existing Features